alukach/alukach.github.io/resume/index.md

 <h5>March 2017 - Present</h5>

-<h5>Calgary, AB</h5>
+<h5>Remote</h5>

-<p>On a distributed team developing a suite of open-source tools to allow users to collect, manage, and store data on land and resource rights in a secure cloud platform.</p>
+<p>On a distributed team developing a suite of open-source tools to allow users to collect, manage, and store data on land and resource rights in a secure cloud platform.
+Focused on scalability through expanding distributed system of microservices, profiling and performance improvements of current system, and general dev-ops related tasks.</p>
 </dd>

 <dt><h4>Team Lead / Manager of Development</h4></dt>